-This post promotes weighing whatever the product you are using at the moment; it could either be a short, pant, any other cloth, or an absorbent product.
+This post promotes weighing whatever product you are using at the moment; it could either be a short, pants, any other cloth, or an absorbent product.
 The weighing is being promoted in long-term care settings.
 Home-based stroke carers too can use it.

 Weighing method to measure the urine leak

 Based on the published literature, we can suggest the following steps to implement the weighing method.